 He quit the business after five years to become a consultant at TGBN Mergers & Acquisitions.
-Then, he was hired as a business development manager at Axis Telecommunications.
+Next, he was hired as a business development manager at Axis Telecommunications.
 This was his last job in Australia, as he left in 2007 to become the VP of Sales and Marketing at EcoSmart Fire.

 Christine didn’t want to spend time cleaning the kitchen, so it was up to her husband to take care of the mess.
-Alexander realized that there was no tool that could help someone like him cook in a more organized way.
+Alexander realized there was no tool that could help someone like him cook in a more organized way.

 This sparked an idea and by early 2018, Prepdeck was born.
 Prepdeck is an organizing kit complete with ingredient containers, measuring tools, and other cooking utensils.
 He launched a crowdfunding campaign on IndieGoGo with hopes of raising $25,00 but ended up raising nearly $360,000.
 Within two years, he hit $7.2 million in sales.